Albin Wolf: World War II

 On 24 December 1943, following the German retreat during the Battle of the Dnieper (26 August – 23 December 1943), Soviet forces initiated the Zhitomir–Berdichev Offensive as part of the Dnieper–Carpathian Offensive.
 The Soviet advance threatened the German airfield at Bila Tserkva and II.
 Gruppe of JG 54 was ordered to relocate to Tarnopol on 27 December.
 The transfer was attempted under adverse weather conditions.
 On 29 December, 24 aircraft took off but only one made it directly to Tarnopol.
 Many aircraft were lost that day, among them Focke-Wulf Fw 190 A-6 (Werknummer 531087—factory number) flown by Wolf who crash landed the aircraft and was severely wounded.
 On 18 January 1944, he was appointed Staffelkapitän (squadron leader) of 6.
 Staffel, succeeding Oberleutnant Horst Ademeit who was transferred.

 Wolf's 135th aerial victory claimed on 23 March 1944 was also JG 54's 7000th of the war.
 Wolf was killed in action 20 km south-east of Pskov on 2 April 1944 at 09:30.
 During aerial combat at low altitude with a Yakovlev Yak-9 fighter, his Fw 190 A-6 (Werknummer 551142—factory number) took a direct hit from an anti-aircraft shell.
 He was posthumously promoted to Oberleutnant (first lieutenant) and awarded the Knight's Cross of the Iron Cross with Oak Leaves (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub) on 27 April 1944.
 He was the 464th member of the German armed forces to be so honored.
 Stockert indicated that the Oak Leaves presentation date 27 April 1944 may be incorrect.
 Based on a list published by the Oberkommando der Luftwaffe (High Command of the Air Force), the Oak Leaves were awarded on 25 April 1944.
 Wolf was succeeded by Leutnant Heinrich Sterr as commander of 6.
 Staffel.

 Summary of career

 Aerial victory claims

 According to US historian David T. Zabecki, Wolf was credited with 144 aerial victories.
+Scutts and Spick also list him with the same number of aerial victories.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 142 aerial victory claims, all of which claimed on the Eastern Front.

 Victory claims were logged to a map-reference (PQ = Planquadrat), for example "PQ 18234".
 The Luftwaffe grid map (Jägermeldenetz) covered all of Europe, western Russia and North Africa and was composed of rectangles measuring 15 minutes of latitude by 30 minutes of longitude, an area of about 360 sqmi.
 These sectors were then subdivided into 36 smaller units to give a location area 3 × 4 km in size.